Uncover hidden leaks by taking a closer look at where exactly your dollars are going. Here are some painless ways to spend less so you can save more.

 Take advantage of kids’ nights

 Of course, you will save money by cooking meals at home with groceries purchased on sale or with coupons.
 But everyone likes a break from the kitchen sometimes.
 When you treat the family to a meal out, plan ahead.
-Many restaurants offer discounted, or even free, meals for kids once a week.
+Many restaurants offer discounted, or even free, meals for kids certain days of the week.

 Don’t forget about free entertainment